10 Dimensions of Reality: An Idiot's Guide to Superstring Theory

 What is a dimension?
 The image the word brings to your mind might involve alternate worlds, aliens, and time travel.
 And while these are related to the subject of dimensions, it might not be in the way you thought.

 At its core, a dimension is simply a measurement.
 For instance, "The dimensions of this room are 14 feet by 12 feet."
-The different aspects of an object, place, or person which you can measure, observe or interact with.
-But how does this pertain to alternate realities and other sci-fi story elements?
+The different aspects of an object, place, or person that you can measure, observe, or interact with.
+But how does this pertain to alternate realities suggested by the “Many Worlds” interpretation of superstring theory?

 The only way to explain is to start at the beginning, so without further adieu, buckle in for the 10 dimensions of our reality.